SaidTorres3/cart-calculator/README.md

    ```bash
    npx expo start
    ```
-5. Use the settings button in the app header to choose between the available AI models or clear the stored API key.
+5. Use the settings button in the app header to choose between the available AI models or manage the stored API key.

 ## Running tests